geogas/scrapy-flask-imdb-python/README.md

 subproject corresponds to a web application being responsible for rendering the data we gathered from imdb.

-Prerequisites
+Installation
 -------------
-Before you start playing around with the projects make sure you have already installed the dependencies.
+If you have [Vagrant](https://www.vagrantup.com/) installed you can simply run `vagrant up` to get a running environment.

+To manually install the prerequisites on a *ubuntu/debian* system you can type the following in your shell.
 ```bash
 # install mongo and python
 sudo apt-get install -y mongodb python-dev python-pip python-lxml